Child care costs in Vancouver 2nd highest in Canada: study

 The cost of child care in Vancouver is the second highest in Canada, according to newly released data.

-A study published Tuesday by the Canadian Centre for Policy Alternatives found that, on average, the cost of child care in the city is about $1,200 a month or $14,400 a year.
+A study published Tuesday by the Canadian Centre for Policy Alternatives found that the median cost of child care for an infant in the city is $1,360 or $16,320 a year.

-Child care for infants is the most expensive at $1,360 a month, second only to Toronto where the same services cost upwards of $1,700.
+Child care for toddlers is nearly $1,300 a month, second only Toronto.

-Care for Vancouver toddlers and preschoolers is somewhat cheaper at $1,292 and $950 a month respectively.
+Care for Vancouver preschoolers is somewhat cheaper at $950 a month.

 "I think it won't be surprising to most B.C. parents who know that child care is becoming increasingly unaffordable in the city," said CCPA economist Iglika Ivanova.

-The data show a noticeable drop in costs in other Metro Vancouver municipalities such as Richmond, Burnaby and Surrey.
+The data show municipalities such as Richmond, Burnaby and Surrey are cheaper than Vancouver.
 Overall, however, these cities remain among the most expensive in the country.

 Other Toronto-area cities such as Vaughan, Markham and Mississauga also topped the list with average monthly costs well above $1,000 a month.